Directive Principles of State Policy MCQ

 Option b – Scheduled Castes, Scheduled Tribes, and other weaker sections

-(a) the Preamble of the Constitution.
+(a) the Preamble of the Constitution

-(b) a Directive Principle of State Policy.
+(b) a Directive Principle of State Policy

-(c) the Seventh Schedule.
+(c) the Seventh Schedule

-(d) the conventional practice.
+(d) a conventional practice

 Option b – a Directive Principle of State Policy

-(a) Organization of village panchayats
+(a) Establishment of village panchayats

-(b) Prohibition of cow slaughter
+(b) Ban on cow slaughter

-(c) Free legal aid
+(c) Provision of free legal aid

-(d) Uniform civil code
+(d) Implementation of a uniform civil code

-Option c – Free legal aid
+Option c – Provision of free legal aid

-(a) 41
+(a) Article 41

-(d) 51
+(d) Article 51

-Option d – 51
+Option d – Article 51

-(a) economic equality
+(a) Economic equality

-(b) national security
+(b) National security

-(c) national integration
+(c) National integration

-(d) support of weaker sections of society
+(d) Support for the weaker sections of society

-Option c – national integration
+Option c – National integration

 (a) Article 37